What Does Direct Sales Mean? [The Complete Guide for 2023]

 Many direct sellers host live sales on social platforms such as Facebook.

-With a live sale, the seller does a live video (often outside of the context of a party), in which they interact with the viewers, play games, and go through a demonstration of the product.
+With a live sale, the retailer does a live video (often outside of the context of a party), in which they interact with the viewers, play games, and go through a demonstration of the product.

 Other Direct Sales Strategies